lanestevens/class_fundamentals/tasks.md

   * Application design
     * By creating a class with multiple methods that work together
     * By considering how users of the class will interact with the class
+    * By reviewing the finished product
+    * By viewing the examples to see the finished product in action
   * Refactoring
     * By changing the internals of a method to enhance the resilience against future changes
+  * Software Development
+    * By translating requirements into code
+    * By comparing and contrasting business requirements vs. technical requirements.
 ## Setup
   * Create a python 3 virtual environment
 ```bash